Your borrowing power for a mortgage in the Netherlands in 2024

 When considering the current mortgage interest rates and what type of mortgage will be best for your borrowing power, it’s all about hindsight, Henk says.

-He points out that, yes, while mortgage interest rates have been very low over the past two years, the current interest rates are certainly higher — but they’re still average.
+He points out that, while the current mortgage interest rates are higher than they have been in previous years, they’re still below average.

-“Indeed, interest rates have been below 4% since 2013, and we are seeing a rise due to inflation.
-However, in the grand scheme of things, 4% interest on a fixed mortgage term of, say, 30 years, is still very attractive and below average.”
+“Indeed, interest rates have been below 4% since 2013, and we have seen a rise due to inflation.
+However, in the grand scheme of things, 4% interest on a fixed mortgage term of, say, 30 years is still very attractive and below average.”

 photo-of-couple-standing-in-front-of-house